Xart3mis/CMSDL/README.md

 ```

 #### Interactive Mode
-When you don't specify courses via `--courses`, the application will present an interactive list where you can:
+When you don't specify courses via `--courses` and interactive_filtering is enabled, the application will present an interactive list where you can:
 - Use arrow keys to navigate
 - Press Space to select/deselect courses
 - Press ESC or 'q' to download all courses